ixofoundation/ixo-blockchain/x/project/spec/02_messages.md

 This message is expected to fail if:
 - senderDid is wrong
 - projectDid is wrong
+- claim ID (in Data) is wrong
+- claim template ID (in Data) is wrong

 ```go
 type MsgCreateClaim struct {